atdance/fx_trade/README.md

 ## MESSAGE FRONTEND
 An html and javascript page renders graphing currency volume of messages from the (EUR/GBP) currency pair market.

+## SECURITY
+- The API is rate limited.
+- Input data is validated.
+- Logged input validation failures.
+- Strong typing: incoming data is strogly typed as quickly as possible.